DevCabin/spark-2.0/readme.txt

 == Description ==

-A the free version of Spark by GrowthHit.com.
+The free version of Spark by GrowthHit.com.
 A premium WordPress theme which is lightning fast, has SEO built in (for real), and is optimized for Conversions to make your site work for you, not the other way around.

 == Installation ==